 Because Medicare and Medicaid only pay for the services of physicians and facilities, the assessment and care coordination of a nurse care manager are not a covered service.
 Some long-term care insurance policies will cover the costs of a nurse care manager.
-Also, we can help you determine if there are other options, such as Veterans Aid and Assistance, to help defray the out-of-pocket expense.
+Also, we can help you determine if there are other options, such as Veterans Aid and Attendance, to help defray the out-of-pocket expense.

 Give us a call if you are concerned about:

 - Whether your parent should still be driving

 - Whether your parent is taking his/her medicines as directed

 - Whether your parent is safe living at home